sharif-42/A_Face_Verification_and_Passport_Code_Recognition/README.md

 - **-l** represent the language Parameter, That is in which language we want to work with.
 Default English, If you want to work with other labguage then please have a look **[Here]()**.

-- **-oem**  This set of traineddata files has support for the legacy recognizer with --oem 0 and for LSTM models with --oem 1.
+- **--oem**  This set of traineddata files has support for the legacy recognizer with --oem 0 and for LSTM models with --oem 1.
 For More See **[Here](https://github.com/tesseract-ocr/tesseract/wiki/Data-Files#data-files-for-version-400-november-29-2016)**

 - **--psm** Stands Page Segmentation Modes(psm).
 This is also another important parameter.
 To Know more take a look **[Here](https://github.com/tesseract-ocr/tesseract/wiki/Command-Line-Usage)**.

-## Workflow or Get Info From Iamge
+## Workflow or Get Info From Image
  There is so many ways how you get information from image.
 Some Examples are,

 - No Configuration Just Extract the information as String.